One of the most important concepts I learned in my Health At Every Size journey was that we restrict food on multiple levels.

 - We are taught that fatness is unhealthy.

-The way to counter (b) is to read the book Body Respect.
+One way to counter (b) is to read the book Body Respect.
 (I’ll also cover more of that evidence in a future article.)

 4. Don’t forget mental/emotional health